The creations don't know the Creators of Reality are dying. All forms will fail. All order will fail. All will fail.

 Reez shrieked, his body jerking and flopping.
 Davan raised the sword once more, and struck again.
 Then again.
 The girls kept screaming.
 Blood spurt from the gashes on Reez’s ruined face, broken teeth flying with each hack, until Davan saw the light in Reez’s eyes go out.

 Davan awoke in the cold, wet grass of the meadow.
-He blinked his eyes at the stars.
+He blinked his good eye at the stars.
 He’d slept the entire day away!

 “Shit!
 Oh, holy shit!” he yelled, scrambling to his feet.
 The blood rushed to his head and he felt like passing out or vomiting.
 He spied the hacked face of the lordling in the moonlight, and then he did vomit.